apita1423/disney-quiz-pp2/README.md

 * [Disney Fair Grouds](https://www.pexels.com/photo/amusement-park-with-ferris-wheel-and-rollerco-8200255/)

 ### Acknowledgments
 Again, I would like to give thanks to my husband.
-Who I kept on asking to check if the quiz work on his phone even though I could have checked it on my phone.
+Who I kept on asking to check if the quiz worked on his phone even though I could have checked it on my phone.
 But, two sets of eyes are better then one.

 As always, I'm extremely grateful to my mentor Martina who encourages me, especially when I was ready to call it quits.
 The best mentor anyone can ask for!